adopted-ember-addons/ember-data-factory-guy/README.md

     viewHelper.handleCreate('project', {name: newProjectName})

     /**
-     Let's say that clicking this div, triggers action in the view to create project record and looks something like this:
+     Let's say that clicking this '.add-project .link', triggers action in the view to create project record and looks something like this:

         actions: {
           addProject: function (user) {